pheyse/BDbExport/readme.md

 The current version is < 1.0.0 so not all features are complete and many features haven't been tested yet.
 Even in this version it may be very useful for development purposes.

 ## Features
- - Database types: H2, MS SQL Server, MySQL, MariaDB
+ - Database types: H2, MS SQL Server, MySQL, MariaDB, SQLite
  - Export types: DDL for tables, DDL for views, table data
  - Where-clause for table data export
  - Filtering by object names